CaptainFact/captain-fact-frontend/app/assets/assets/help/en/achievements.md

 # Rare

 * `👻 Ghostbuster` you [report a bug](/help/bug_report) that gets confirmed
-* `🌟 Fact check me, I'm famous` You made your way up to the monthly leaderboard
+* `🌟 Fact Check Me, I'm Famous` You made your way up to the monthly leaderboard

 # Legendary